apache/apex-core/operators/io/file_output_operator.md

 ### `streamsCache`
 This transient state caches output streams per file in memory.
 The file to which the data is appended may change with incoming tuples.
 It will be highly inefficient to keep re-opening streams for a file just because tuples for that file are interleaved with tuples for another file.
 Therefore, the operator maintains a cache of limited size with open output streams.

  `streamsCache` is of type `com.google.common.cache.LoadingCache`.
-A `LoadingCache` has an attached `CacheLoader` which is responsible to load value of a key when the key is not present int the cache.
-Details of it are explained here- [CachesExplained](https://github.com/google/guava/wiki/CachesExplained).
+A `LoadingCache` has an attached `CacheLoader` which is responsible to load value of a key when the key is not present in the cache.
+Details are explained here- [CachesExplained](https://github.com/google/guava/wiki/CachesExplained).

-The operator constructs this cache in its `setup(...)`.
-It is built with the following configurations:
+The operator constructs this cache in `setup(...)`.
+It is built with the following configuration items:

 - **maxOpenFiles**: maximum size of the cache.
 The cache evicts entries that haven't been used recently when the cache size is approaching this limit. *Default*: 100
-- <a name="expireStreamAfterAcessMillis"></a>**expireStreamAfterAcessMillis**: expires streams after the specified duration has passed since the stream was last accessed. *Default*: value of attribute- `OperatorContext.SPIN_MILLIS`.
+- **expireStreamAfterAcessMillis**: expires streams after the specified duration has passed since the stream was last accessed. *Default*: value of attribute- `OperatorContext.SPIN_MILLIS`.

-An important point to note here is that guava cache does not perform cleanup and evict values asynchronously, that is, instantly after a value expires.
+An important point to note here is that the guava cache does not perform cleanup and evict values asynchronously, that is, instantly after a value expires.
 Instead, it performs small amounts of maintenance during write operations, or during occasional read operations if writes are rare.

 #### CacheLoader
 `streamsCache` is created with a `CacheLoader` that opens an `FSDataOutputStream` for a file which is not in the cache.
-The output stream is opened in either `append` or `create` mode and the logic to determine this is explained by the simple diagram below.
+The output stream is opened in either `append` or `create` mode and the basic logic to determine this is explained by the simple diagram below.

 ![Opening an output stream](images/fileoutput/diagram1.png)

-This process gets complicated when fault-tolerance and rotation is added and will be re-visited in each of those sections.
+This process gets complicated when fault-tolerance (writing to temporary files)  and rotation is added.

-Following are few configurations used for opening the streams:
+Following are few configuration items used for opening the streams:

 - **replication**: specifies the replication factor of the output files. *Default*: `fs.getDefaultReplication(new Path(filePath))`
-- **filePermission**: specifies the permission of the output files. *Default*: 0777
+- **filePermission**: specifies the permission of the output files.
+The permission is an octal number similar to that used by the Unix chmod command. *Default*: 0777

 #### RemovalListener
-A `Guava` cache also allows to specify a removal listener which can perform some operation when an entry is removed from the cache.
+A `Guava` cache also allows specification of removal listener which can perform some operation when an entry is removed from the cache.
 Since `streamsCache` is of limited size and also has time-based expiry enabled, it is imperative that when a stream is evicted from the cache it is closed properly.
 Therefore, we attach a removal listener to `streamsCache` which closes the stream when it is evicted.

 ### <a name="processTuple"></a>`processTuple(INPUT tuple)`
 The code snippet below highlights the basic steps of processing a tuple.